 Was I really qualified enough to call myself a yoga teacher?

 When I said yes to the yoga classes that were offered to me, I took my commitment to my students seriously.
 My home practice had been solid, but sporadic, but I knew if I was going to teach then I needed to have something to teach from, so I began to practice daily.
-I ordered a couple hundred dollars worth of yoga texts from Amazon and immersed myself in their teachings.
+I ordered a couple of hundred dollars worth of yoga texts from Amazon and immersed myself in their teachings.
 The only thing I couldn’t do because of my locale was find a teacher of my own.

 Is it possible to access the profound benefits of yoga by dipping into many different practices and traditions?
 Or is it necessary to dedicate ourselves to lengthy, in-depth study and practice of one tradition?